-The Board has established a Remuneration and Nomination Committee.
+The Board has established a Nomination and Remuneration Committee.
 The Chairman of the Committee is an Independent Director.
+Following the reduction in the number of Board members in December 2015, the function of the Remuneration Committee was combined with the Nomination Committee.